 \subsection{Neural-Augmented Incremental Nonlinear Dynamic Inversion (NA-INDI)}

-Consider that we split the unmodeled dynamics in two parts $\vf_a=\vf_{a,NN} + \vf_{a,INDI}$ and similar for $\vtau_a$, where $\vf_{a,NN}$ and $\vtau_{a,NN}$ are learned functions that were trained using the steps described in \cref{sec:lndi}.
-Then the INDI control law only needs to reason about the remaining mismatch in the dynamics, namely:
+We split the unmodeled dynamics in two parts $\vf_a=\vf_{a,NN} + \vf_{a,INDI}$ and similar for $\vtau_a$, where $\vf_{a,NN}$ and $\vtau_{a,NN}$ are learned functions that were trained using the steps described in \ref{sec:lndi}.
+Then the INDI control law only needs to reason about the remaining mismatch in the dynamics.